MND Australia

 • what care and treatment options you would choose.4

-Advance care information can then be used to guide a substitute decision-maker, family member or health professional when you are unable to communicate, or no longer have the ability to make decisions for yourself.
+Advance care information can then be used to guide other people when you are unable to communicate, or no longer have the ability to make decisions for yourself.
+These people may include a substitute decision-maker, family member or health professional.
 For example, you may wish to specify what happens if your main carer is unable to support you for any reason.

 In all states and territories, you can record your information in a formal document.
 Depending on where you live, the document may be referred to as an ‘Advance Care Directive’, ‘Living Will’, ‘Health Direction’ or ‘Advance Health Directive’.
-You are able to record your values, life goals and preferred outcomes, or wishes about care and treatments.
+You can record your values, life goals and preferred outcomes, or wishes about care and treatments.
 You can also use the document to appoint a substitute decision-maker.

 Appointing a substitute decision-maker – health care, lifestyle or finances

-A substitute decision-maker can make decisions about specific areas of your life, based on your instructions.5 Decisions can range from those for medical treatments and the managing of bank accounts, to the use of social media accounts, funeral arrangements and guardianship of children.
-You need to complete certain advanced care documents to make a substitute decision-maker be recognised in law.
+A substitute decision-maker can make decisions about specific areas of your life, based on your instructions.5 Decisions can range from medical treatments and managing bank accounts to the use of social media, funeral arrangements and guardianship of children.
+You need to complete certain advanced care documents to make a substitute decision-maker be recognised by law.

-A Will is a legal document that lets you leave clear instructions about what will happen to your money, property and belongings (known as your estate), in the event of your death.8 If you have children, you can also provide instructions in a Will for appointing their guardian, and their education and wellbeing.
+A Will is a legal document that sets out clear instructions about what will happen to your money, property and belongings (your estate), when you die.8 If you have children, you can also provide instructions in a Will for their education and wellbeing, as well as appointing their guardian.
 A simple Will is not usually expensive and could save your family costs in legal fees.
 Contacting different solicitors and getting a few quotes for legal work may help you reduce costs.
-A Will also makes managing your affairs much easier for your friends and family, particularly if your beneficiaries are not legally related to you.
-Your State MND Association can advise on best ways of going about making a Will, or see more information below.
+A Will also makes managing your affairs much easier for your friends and family.
+Your state MND Association can advise you, or see below for more information.

 Personal needs – relationships, your digital legacy and donating organs

-• digital records that have emotional value rather than financial worth, such as photographs
+• digital records that have emotional value, such as photographs

 • social media accounts you run and their passwords (content may be comforting for loved ones).

-If you would like to donate body tissue or organs for MND research it is always best to make any arrangements well in advance, and involve your family and health care team.
+If you would like to donate body tissue or organs for MND research, it is always best to make any arrangements well in advance.
+You should also involve your family and healthcare team.
 Speak with your neurologist or state MND Association about donating body tissue.